VisitRome.com

 Accessibility

 Ciampino Airport prioritizes inclusivity and accessibility.
 Trained staff are available to assist passengers with reduced mobility, and the airport is equipped with ramps and elevators for ease of movement.
-Contact the airport in advance to notify them of any special requirements, ensuring a seamless experience from arrival to departure.
+Contact the airport in advance to notify them of any special requirements, ensuring a seamless visit from arrival to departure.

 Transportation